violazhong/violazhong.github.io/index.md

 ## Algorithmic Fairness
 The increasing use of [algorithmic predictions](https://www.nytimes.com/2018/02/09/technology/facial-recognition-race-artificial-intelligence.html) to guide socioeconomic decisions has arised a concern: they might inadvertently discriminate certain groups, since the algorithm is polluted by data tinged with historical discrimination and stereotypes.

+Solutions are discussed widely among technologists, policymakers and legal scholars.
+According to "anti-classification", one of the anti-discrimination legal doctrines, protected class traits (such as: gender, race, etc.) should not be explicitly used in decision-making.
+Since so, it is natural for legal scholars to propose "blind the algorithm".
+Then, numerous studies (such as: data pre-processing, formulate quantitative fairness as constrait optimization, etc.) from the technology side were made to point out that the efforts should be more than "blind" due to things like "redundant encoding".

 [//]: #  (## Projects ## Seminars ## Papers ## Resources)